gnachman/iTerm2/api/library/python/iterm2/docs/examples/targeted_input.rst

 * Running a web server in the script process
 * Registering a custom toolbelt tool
 * Using broadcast domains
-* Scripts with external dependenices
+* Scripts with external dependencies

 The web server provides the user interface that allows you to enter the text to send to each session.
 The web page is rendered in a custom toolbelt tool the